batman-nair/IRCIS/README.md

 - Movement of the Runner can be controlled using the characters '>', '^', 'v' and '>'.
 - A Runner dies if it reaches the end of Grid, sees an End Processing(!) character or in the event of an error.

+### Printing
+- Hash(#) is used to write values to output.
+It pops and prints the stack top value to output.
+- Dollar(\$) character starts a newline in the output.

-Here you can see the basic movement in the program
+Here you can see the basic movement and printing in the program
 <p align="center">
 	<img src="./screencaps/hello_world.gif" alt="Basic movement gif">
 	<a href="https://batman-nair.github.io/IRCIS/samples/hello_world.html" target="_blank"> HTML LINK </a>